dougbutner/web-4/README.md

 Organizations of all sizes are using time tokens to shift power to employees.

-**Phase 3 Action Point**:
+**Phase 3 Action Points**:
-- Creating provable identity solutions that satisfy all requirements
+- Picking provable identity solutions that satisfy all requirements
+- Possibly abandoning biometric system presented here
+-

 ## **Phase Four**
 > Geo-social systems